charms101/Blogpage/README.md

 **For the Writer (me)**
 - Secret writer's studio hidden from the public
-- Type `charmi` on the keyboard (while not in a text box) to unlock it
+- Type a secret word on the keyboard (while not in a text box) to unlock it
 - Write and publish new chapters directly to the diary
 - Edit or delete existing chapters
 - View and delete reader comments